MwahMallah/DataScienceAlgorithmsForCarAccidents/README.md

    ```bash
    pip install -r requirements.txt
    ```
+3. Create a folder data/ in the project root and add the CSV file brno_nehody.csv from [Czech Police accident statistics](https://policie.gov.cz/clanek/statistika-nehodovosti.aspx?q=Y2hudW09Mg%3d%3d)
-3. Run the Python scripts in the repository to perform analysis and predictions.
+4. Run the Python scripts in the repository to perform analysis and predictions.